 — Slow down.
 Listen to the tea.
 You will hear the mountains, the fog, the streams, the changing seasons… If you listen carefully and intently you can hear the microcosm of this area, you will be able to feel the space being filled with minerals.
 This tea is too precious to waste on trivial chatter.
 This tea is a journey.

-This tea from the 2011 harvest, only gets better with age which is why it has been compressed into the cake form.
-This way of processing this white tea allows for it to mature and with time the taste only becomes smoother and sweeter.
+This tea from the 2011 harvest only gets better with age, so it has been compressed into the cake form.
+This way of processing allows white tea to mature well.
+With time, the taste only becomes smoother and sweeter.

-Shou Mei White Tea comes from the original birthplace of white tea — Fujian Province.
-Zhenghe County in Northen Fujian is a mountainous area where rainfall is abundant.
-The tea garden is situated in an old forest on the mountain slope with fertile soil and lush tea trees.
-The mountain is always shrouded with fog and mist.
+This Shou Mei comes from the original birthplace of white tea — Fujian Province.
+Zhenghe County in Northen Fujian is one of Fujian's two most important production areas for white tea.
+It is a mountainous area with abundant rainfall.
+Fog and mist always shroud the slopes in a thick white veil.
+The tea garden is situated in an old forest on the mountain ridge with fertile soil and lush tea trees.
 The mineral-rich soil and fog add lots of micronutrients to the tea plants.

-The name of the tea comes from the shape of the loose tea leaves which are said to resemble the long eyebrows of Shouxing, the god of longevity.
+The name of the Shou Mei tea comes from the shape of the loose tea leaves.
+They are said to resemble the long eyebrows of Shouxing, the god of longevity.

 - Place of Origin: Deng Yuan, Zheng He county, Fujian, China